saadgroup/BuckinghamPy/README.md

  <br>
  <br>

-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/saadgroup/BuckinghamPy/master?filepath=examples.ipynb) (Jupyter Notebook Examples)
+You can calso use the deprecated GUI interface via binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/saadgroup/BuckinghamPy/master?filepath=examples.ipynb) (Jupyter Notebook Examples)

+## Description
-Python code that implements the Buckingham-Pi theorem and return all sets of dimensionless groups.
+BuckinghamPy is a Python code that implements the Buckingham-Pi theorem and returns all possible sets of dimensionless groups.

 The methodology is discussed in the original artictle: https://www.sciencedirect.com/science/article/pii/S2352711021001291